 B. Disclosure would otherwise violate proprietary rights or individual privacy rights recognized by law;

-C. The information requested pertains to an investigation in progress and disclosure would be inimical to the public interest; or
+C. The information requested pertains to an investigation in progress and disclosure would be detrimental to the public interest; or

 D. Disclosure would substantially disrupt College operations.

-In making these determinations the Custodian may seek the advice of College counsel.
+In making these determinations the Records Custodian may seek the advice of College Counsel.

-If the Custodian determines that part of a particular record is exempt from public access, the Custodian shall delete or excise from a copy of the record that portion which the Custodian determines to be exempt from access and shall permit access to the remainder of the record.
+If the Records Custodian determines that part of a particular record is exempt from public access, the Records Custodian shall delete or redact from a copy of the record that portion which the Records Custodian determines to be exempt from access and shall permit access to the remainder of the record.

 Procedure for Requesting Government Records